Countable models of weakly quasi-o-minimal theories I: Trivial weakly o-minimal types

 \subsection{Trivial 1-types in o-minimal theories}

 Throughout this subsection, $T$ denotes an o-minimal theory (with respect to some dense linear order $<$).
 Recall that an element $a$ of an o-minimal structure is said to be non-trivial if there is an open interval $I$ containing $a$ and a definable function $f:I\times I\to \Mon$ that is strictly increasing in both coordinates; otherwise, $a$ is trivial.
 By the Trichotomy Theorem (\cite{PeS}), $a$ is non-trivial if and only if there is a definable group structure on some open, convex neighborhood of $a$.
 On the other hand, as shown in \cite{MRS}, all elements of $\Mon$ are trivial if and only if $(\Mon,\dcl)$ is a degenerate pregeometry if and only if $T$ is binary.
 In fact, if $a$ is trivial, then it follows from Lemmas 2.1 and 2.2 of \cite{MRS} that $\tp(a)$ is trivial.
-In general, the converse is not true, as illustrated by the following example. \begin{Example}\phantomsection Consider the ordered group of reals $(\mathbb R,+,<,0)$; clearly, it is an o-minimal structure.
-There is a unique type $p\in S_1(\emptyset)$ that contains $0<x$ and the pair $\mathbf p=(p,<)$ is weakly o-minimal.
-For all $A$, the type $(\mathbf p_{r})_{\restriction A}$ is determined by $Gp(A)<x$, where $Gp(A)$ is the subgroup generated by $A$.
-Using this, it is easy to see that $\mathbf p_r$ is order-trivial over $\emptyset$: an increasing sequence of realizations of $p$, $(a_i\mid i\in\omega)$, is Morley in $\mathbf p_r$ over $\emptyset$ if and only if $Gp(a_i)<a_{i+1}$ holds for all $i\in \omega$, or equivalently, if $a_i\triangleleft^{\mathbf p} a_{i+1}$ (for all $i\in\omega$).
-Therefore, $\mathbf p_r$ is trivial over $\emptyset$, but the $\mathrm{dcl}$-pregeometry on $p(\Mon)$ is not degenerate. \end{Example} Therefore, the triviality of the type is not equivalent to the triviality of its realizations.
-In the proof of Proposition \ref{Proposition_Ramakrishnan}, we will see that the triviality of $\tp(+\infty)$ is related to the existence of ``uniform bounds on growth" of functions, studied by Friedman and Miller in \cite{FM} and Ramakrishnan in \cite{Ramakrishnan}; we adapt the existence of uniform bounds to the context of arbitrary types as follows:
+In general, the converse is not true, as illustrated by the following example.